 What is Smart Lookup?

-Imagine you’re writing an essay, report, or any other document and you come across a word or phrase you need more information about.
-You might ordinarily switch to a web browser and perform a search, but Word’s Smart Lookup makes this unnecessary.
+Imagine you’re writing an essay, report, or any other document, and you come across a word or phrase you need more information about.
+Instead of opening a web browser to search for answers, Word’s Smart Lookup tool offers a faster solution.
 Smart Lookup, powered by Bing, provides definitions, top search results, articles, images, and more—all within Word.

 How to Access Smart Lookup in Word